nolanbrown/appsendr-mac/README.md

+# Appsendr is currently shutdown!
+I had to shut off the service after my bill went from $26 -> $2.2k -> $30k in a month.
+Someone was doing something nefarious and it's going to take time to track down what exactly happened.
+I apoligize for any inconvience this may cause you.

 # AppSendr

 AppSendr is a free service for distributing iOS IPA and Android APK files over-the-air with a short URL.
 This is a status bar application that runs headless.